building a prototype

 But how should you build a prototype?

-These days many people ask us, “do you have a 3D printer for building prototypes?”
+These days many people ask us, “do you offer prototype 3D printing?”
 Our answer: No, we do not.
 So why is this?

 As a well-versed contract manufacturer of complex machinery and electro-mechanical equipment, we have found that building a prototype can be done cheaper, faster, and with better functionality when done using other manufacturing processes.

-While 3D printing is a good and improving technology, what many people don’t realize is that, in many cases, a modern manufacturer can machine what you need for your prototype in less time and at a lower cost than what a 3D printer can.
+While 3D printers are a good and improving technology, what many people don’t realize is that, in many cases, a modern manufacturer can machine what you need for your prototype in less time and at a lower cost than what 3D printing a prototype can.
 That’s right: faster and less expensive.

 Does 3D printing have a place in building prototypes?
 Sure does, but so does more traditional manufacturing, and you may be surprised what can be done in a modern facility.
 So don’t lock yourself into a process path at first but engage a manufacturing partner that can provide you with cost-effective solutions.